ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-14-meeting-said.md

 ![Ruins of the old Kasbah of Meski](/assets/images/IMG_2011.jpg)

 I was told that the whole village was moved to the other side of the canyon after Meski got destroyed by heavy rain in the 60s.
-It was an interesting experience to walk through the tiny alleys and rooms of apartments that were full of life only 60 years ago.
+It was an interesting experience to walk through the tiny alleys and apartments that were full of life only 60 years ago.

 ## Meeting a new friend